 Pandemic influenza planning requires partnerships with Aboriginal people and their communities to develop effective and culturally acceptable strategies for reducing the risk of pandemic influenza.

-Key pandemic planning guidance for engaging Aboriginal communities
+Key considerations when developing pandemic services for Aboriginal communities include:

 Additional strategies to minimise the impact of pandemic influenza in Aboriginal communities